stephenhammond05/SIEM/README.md

 ## Wazuh Dashboards

-Screenshots of alerts and dashboards from the Wazuh Kibana interface.
+Screenshots of alerts and dashboards from the Wazuh interface.

 ![SSH Brute Force Alert](dashboard-screenshots/alert-example-ssh.png)